Jorinde Voigt: Piece for Words and Views (2012) and Love as Passion: On the Codification of Intimacy (2013–2014)

-Immersion (2018/2019)
+Immersion (2018–2019)

-Immersion takes the process of perception itself as its starting point.
-It deals less with exactly what we perceive than how we perceive.
-The series seeks to develop appropriate forms to understand the inner constitution of archetypal images, which is behind what we see, and how such images might be experienced or shared collectively.
-A central element in these works is the torus, a shape that Voigt conceives of as a model for perception, in combination with arrows, axes, and lines.
-Voigt first began working with these forms in her Lacan Studies from 2016.
-She commences each work in the Immersion series by immersing paper in pigment.
-Each color is selected to denote a particular atmosphere or emotional state.
-A large torus figure forms the central element of the composition and in each variation its dimensions morph and rotate.
-Voigt describes Immersion as a “time-based series,” with each piece created one after the other and representing a different moment in time.
-“When you look at the series as a whole you can see the exact connection between those moments,” Voigt explains, “In real life you focus on each moment at a time, and you can’t stop and zoom out in order to see the bigger picture.”
-Another variable element of the compositions are Voigt’s use of gold and precious metals.
-She incorporates metal inlays by cutting out sections of the drawings and gilding them with gold, aluminum, and copper leaf and reintegrating the shapes into their original place in the composition.
+With Immersion, Voigt sought to develop appropriate forms to understand the inner constitution of archetypal images and how to share or experience such images collectively.
+Central elements in these works include the torus, arrows, axes, and lines.
+Voigt commences each work in the Immersion series by immersing paper in pigment.
+Each color denotes a particular atmosphere or emotional state.
+A large torus figure forms the central element of the composition, while every variation features a change in its dimensions.
+Voigt describes Immersion as a "time-based series", with each piece created one after the other and intended to reflect an individual moment in time.
+"When you look at the series as a whole, you can see the exact connection between those moments," Voigt explains.
+"In real life, you focus on each moment at a time, and you can't stop and zoom out to see the bigger picture."